Law Menu

 Truth and Reconciliation in Secwepemcul’ecw

-On July 9, 2015 the Faculty of Law at Thompson Rivers University (TRU Law) welcomed the findings of the Truth and Reconciliation Commission (TRC) and accepted Call to Action #28.
-Call to Action #28 calls upon law schools across Canada to require all law students to take a course in Aboriginal people and the law, which includes the history and legacy of residential schools in Canada, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal-Crown relations.
+On July 9, 2015 the Faculty of Law at Thompson Rivers University (TRU Law) welcomed the findings of the Truth and Reconciliation Commission (TRC) and accepted Call to Action #28 which called upon law schools across Canada to require all law students to take a course in Aboriginal people and the law including the history and legacy of residential schools in Canada, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal-Crown relations.
 This call also requires law schools to provide skill-based training in intercultural competency, conflict resolution, human rights, and antiracism.

 TRU also has an Indigenous centre, Cplul’kw’ten, also known as the Gathering Place, which provides information and workshops on all aspects of university life and doubles as a space for students to study, socialize and receive support from elders.